 The PCIe block that must be selected in most cases is the lowest instance in the device, except for SSI devices with three super logic regions (SLRs), in which case it is the lowest PCIe instance in the center SLR.
-A complete listing of the specific supported blocks is shown below in Table 8-2.
+A complete listing of the specific supported blocks is shown below in Table 15: UltraScale: PCIe Block and Reset Locations Supporting DFX, by Device.
 All other PCIe blocks do not have the dedicated MCAP feature.